-This plan examines potential risks and issues that could cause disruption to the exams process at [insert centre name].
+This plan examines potential risks and issues that could cause disruption to the exams process at Wallington High School for Girls.
 By outlining actions/procedures to be invoked in case of disruption it is intended to mitigate the impact these disruptions have on our exam process.